6 Marketing Management Philosophies with Examples

 Product Concept

-The product concept in marketing focus on crafting products that boast top-tier quality, performance, and features.
+The product concept in marketing focuses on crafting products that boast top-tier quality, performance, and features.
 This approach compels businesses to cater effectively to customer desires, emphasizing excellence as the key driver.

 Selling Concept